Classical Obfuscation of Quantum Circuits via Publicly-Verifiable QFHE: Introduction

 Previous work \cite{bartusek2023obfuscation} identified \emph{pseudo-deterministic} quantum circuits as a particularly useful class for obfuscation.
 A pseudo-deterministic quantum circuit $Q$ from $n$ to $m$ qubits is one that, up to negligible error, computes a classical function: there exists a function $F: \{0,1\}^n \to \{0,1\}^m$ such that for every input $x \in \{0,1\}^n$, the output of $Q(x)$ equals $F(x)$ with probability $1 - \negl(n)$, where the probability is taken over the measurement of its output.
 This class is both expressive—capturing, for example, all quantum algorithms that solve problems in $\NP$, including Shor’s factoring algorithm \cite{shor1999polynomial}—and structurally well-suited for cryptographic applications like obfuscation.
 Indeed, pseudo-deterministic circuits have already served as the foundation for obfuscating increasingly general classes of quantum computation \cite{bartusek2024quantum, huang2025obfuscation}.
 Motivated by these properties, our work focuses on the obfuscation of pseudo-deterministic circuits.
 Crucially, we consider obfuscation through only classical means.

 As also observed in previous work \cite{bartusek2023obfuscation}, a natural route toward obfuscating pseudo-deterministic circuits relies on constructing quantum fully-homomorphic encryption (QFHE) with public verification of homomorphic evaluation for such circuits. \begin{itemize} \item A QFHE scheme is defined by algorithms $\left( \Gen,\Enc,\Eval,\Dec \right)$, where all but the evaluation algorithm $\Eval$ can be regarded as classical.
-On input a ciphertext $\ct$ and a quantum circuit $Q$, the evaluation algorithm $\Eval$ produces an evaluated ciphertext $\widetilde{\ct}$, which encrypts a classical value whenever $\ct = \Enc(x)$ is a valid ciphertext.
+On input a ciphertext $\ct = \Enc(x)$ and a quantum circuit $Q$, the evaluation algorithm $\Eval$ produces an evaluated ciphertext $\widetilde{\ct}$ which encrypts the classical value $Q(x)$.

 \item In the publicly-verifiable variant of QFHE, $\Eval$ additionally outputs a succinct classical proof $\pi$, and correctness can be certified by an efficient classical verification algorithm $\Ver$, which checks that the homomorphic evaluation has been honestly computed, and outputs $\Ver(\ct, Q, \widetilde{\ct}, \pi) \in \{\top, \bot\}$. \end{itemize}